pic

 5

-As we'll see later, this technique is commonly employed when a function returns multiple values, enabling you to unpack the returned values into individual variables.
+This technique is commonly employed when a function returns multiple values.
+It provides a convenient syntax to unpack outputs into individual variables.